A New Trump Administration

 By Kelly Sims Gallagher, Dean of The Fletcher School

 Expanded oil and gas production is not in conflict with expanded renewables production and electric vehicles.
 All enhance energy and economic security.
-In 2023, the United States became the world’s largest producer of crude oil – larger than Russia and Saudi Arabia.
+In 2023, the U.S. became the world’s largest producer of crude oil – larger than Russia and Saudi Arabia.
 It is also now the world’s largest natural gas supplier.
 The U.S. oil and gas industry is arguably stronger than at any point in history, hardly threatened by renewables.

 When one adds the real threat of climate change to the calculus, then it is simply foolish to slow down clean energy production.
 Moreover, countries that remain committed to addressing climate change will be buying clean energy fuels and technologies.
-Surely the United States wants to serve those markets, rather than cede them to China.
+Surely the U.S. wants to serve those markets, rather than cede them to China.

 The Global Order